ALLAN-DIP/DAIDE/README.md

 SUPPORTS most bot communication commands levels 0-30

-This library parses DAIDE strings into a recursive object model
+This library parses DAIDE strings into a recursive object model.
+It can also generate a string from the object model.

 e.g. `"AND (order1) (order2)" -> AND([order1, order2])`